-Please read this before signing up.
-If you have any questions, just send us an email at firstname.lastname@example.org.
+If you're an arborist there's stuff in here for you, too.
+If you have any questions, just send an email to firstname.lastname@example.org.

-You'll receive up to 15 yards of wood chips in a single delivery.
-That's about the size of a minivan, maybe a little bigger.
+You'll receive an entire dump trucks worth of wood chips, which can be as much as 20 cubic yards, approximately.
 There is no way to request a specific amount; you won't know how much you're getting until it shows up.
 It could be as little as 4 yards.

-15 yards may seem like a lot, but wood chips break down quickly, and it's recommended to spread them in a thick layer to work effectively, up to 9" thick!
+That may seem like a lot, but wood chips break down quickly, and it's recommended to spread them in a thick layer to work effectively, up to 9" thick!
 If you end up having more than you need, give some away to your neighbors!
-The crews won't drop partial loads, so please be ready to accept up to 15 yards.
+The crews won't drop partial loads, so please be ready to accept as much as 20 yards.

 Here are some pictures to show you what you're getting.
 Most of these pictures came from homeowners who were upset with the size of the load or the amount of leaves and pine needles in them.
 Please consider this before signing up.